-- max.memory The largest size (in MB) of the matrix of Populations by Time.
-If it creating it would use more than this amount of memory, it is not created.
-This prevents you from accidentally passing parameters that will return an enormous object. - verbosity If 0, run silently.
-Increasing values of verbosity provide progressively more information about intermediate steps, possible numerical notes/warnings from the C++ code, etc. Values less than 0 supress some default notes: use with care. - typeSample "singleCell" (or "single") for single cell sampling, where the probability of sampling a cell (a clone) is directly proportional to its population size. "wholeTumor" (or "whole") for whole tumor sampling (i.e., this is similar to a biopsy being the entire tumor).
-See samplePop. - thresholdWhole In whole tumor sampling, whether a gene is detected as mutated depends on thresholdWhole: a gene is considered mutated if it is altered in at least thresholdWhole proportion of the cells in that individual.
-See samplePop. - mc.cores Number of cores to use when simulating more than one individual (i.e., when calling oncoSimulPop). - showProgress If TRUE, provide information, during exection, of the individual done, and the number of attempts and time used. - AND_DrvProbExit fixation If non-NULL, a list or a vector, where each element of is a string with a gene or a gene combination or a genotype (see below).
-Simulations will stop as soon as any of the genes or gene combinations or genotypes are fixed (i.e., reach a minimal frequency).
-If you pass gene combinations or genotypes, separate genes with commas (not '>'); this means order is not (yet?) supported.
-This way of specifying gene combinations is the same as the one used for initMutant and evalGenotype.
+The largest size (in MB) of the matrix of Populations by Time.
+If it creating it max.memory would use more than this amount of memory, it is not created.
+This prevents you from accidentally passing parameters that will return an enormous object.

+verbosity If 0, run silently.
+Iincreasing values of verbosity provide progressively more information about intermediate steps, possible numerical notes/warnings from the C++ code, etc. Values less than 0 supress some default notes: use with care.

+"singleCell" (or "single") for single cell sampling, where the probability of samtypeSample pling a cell (a clone) is directly proportional to its population size. "wholeTumor" (or "whole") for whole tumor sampling (i.e., this is similar to a biopsy being the entire tumor).
+See samplePop.

+In whole tumor sampling, whether a gene is detected as mutated depends on thresholdWhole thresholdWhole: a gene is considered mutated if it is altered in at least thresholdWhole proportion of the cells in that individual.
+See samplePop.

+Number of cores to use when simulating more than one individual (i.e., when mc.cores calling oncoSimulPop).

+If TRUE, provide information, during exection, of the individual done, and the number of attempts and time used.